pinkpong111/deficit-fractal-governance/README.md

   Relationship like data and metadata — different roles, inseparable function

+  Terminology note
+    "Vector" and "Reinforcer" are functional roles, not model classes.
+    The same agent may switch roles across cycles if the position map remains stable.

 Mutual Dependency
   Pair's mutual deficit-filling creates the attractor Surrounding vectors drawn toward the stable pair